FidelityInternational/cicimages-tools/exercises/IaC/ansible/writing_playbooks/README.md

 ```

 What can we say about the YAML for this PlayBook?
-- It contains a singe play: The YAML represents a single item list.
+- It contains a single play: The YAML represents a single item list.
 This single entry, unsurprisingly, is called a play.
 Playbooks can include one or more plays
 - `name:` An attribute called 'name' is used to name plays.
 In the case of our play, it is called 'Setup a webserver'.
 - `tasks:` The play consists of 2 tasks.
 These are given in the list assigned to the tasks attribute.